Maintenance

 The American Society for Health Care Engineering has asked many members what standards they use for scab patches.
 The answer is usually “we do what it takes.”
 For size of the patch, “enough is used to cover the hole.”
 For number and spacing of screws, “enough are used so that it seems secure.”
 These are the variables that the testing standards don’t account for.

-The structural integrity of the fire or smoke barrier depends on the gypsum panel type (e.g., thickness and type), the type of screws used and their spacing, the type of stud used and its spacing, and what the fasteners are screwed into.
+The structural integrity of the fire barrier depends on the gypsum panel type (e.g., thickness and type), the type of screws used and their spacing, the type of stud used and its spacing, and what the fasteners are screwed into.
 Even the paper on the front and back face of the drywall lends to the structural integrity of the tested and listed wall system.
 The only truly approvable scab patch would have to meet all the requirements of ASTM E119 or ANSI/UL 263 and be tested as such.
 Documentation would have to exist showing limitations, variables allowed and fire resistance rating.

 Products are available to patch non-rated wall assemblies.
-However, unless the manufacturer can verify the system — in the exact size, shape and specified fastening needed — has been tested and listed by an independent fire test laboratory adhering to the appropriate standards listed within this article, health care facilities should not attempt using them in fire or smoke barriers.
+However, unless the manufacturer can verify the system — in the exact size, shape and specified fastening needed — has been tested and listed by an independent fire test laboratory adhering to the appropriate standards listed within this article, health care facilities should not attempt using them in fire barriers.